commonhaus/foundation/agreements/sponsorship/README.md

 # Sponsoring the Commonhaus Foundation

+The Commonhaus Foundation is dedicated to the long-term sustainability of open source projects through developer-led, grassroots collaboration.
-The Commonhaus Foundation focuses on individual contributors and the open source projects they maintain.
+We focus on individual contributors and the open source projects they maintain, providing a stable environment where projects can thrive while preserving their autonomy and identity.

 Our corporate sponsors amplify our impact, enabling us to provide better support, resources, and programs for our projects and our members.

-Through our sponsorship program, organizations strengthen the foundation's ability to provide a stable, long-term home for open source projects.
 Beyond covering operational and legal costs, sponsorship allows us to develop shared resources and services that benefit all of our projects and members.

 🙏 🫶 🚀

 ## Sponsorship Tiers and Benefits

+Please review our [Corporate Sponsorship Agreement](https://docs.google.com/document/d/1VRRdZoYsQEBIcirYpGR72rYElu3KyINT/edit?usp=drive_link&ouid=118260000630928579528&rtpof=true&sd=true) for complete details on payment and terms.

 Each annual sponsorship provides these benefits: